knowledgetrail/knowledgetrail.github.io/index.markdown

 ## Abstract

-While people have access to vast amounts of knowledge, the events and discoveries that shape our understanding often remain hidden.
-Traditional timelines, limited to pre-curated content, restrict the depth and breadth of exploration, missing opportunities to engage with and evaluate diverse topics.
-To address this, we introduce the notion of a generative timeline—a timeline that can dynamically expand or contract based on users' exploration, using generative AI to enhance sensemaking around historical events and knowledge formation.
-We developed KnowledgeTrail, an interactive system designed to explore the potential of this idea.
-A preliminary evaluation with 8 participants revealed that KnowledgeTrail enables creative exploration and leads to serendipitous discoveries.
-Our user study further shows that KnowledgeTrail empowers users to meaningfully explore and evaluate the genealogy of knowledge.
-This paper contributes the concept of generative timelines and discusses its implications for future timeline-based systems that incorporate this dynamic approach.
+Timelines have traditionally been limited to pre-curated content, restricting users to predefined scopes (e.g., themes or time periods) rather than empowering them to creatively explore evolving areas of curiosity.
+Leveraging recent advances in AI that can cater to dynamic information needs, we envision more adaptable timelines that provide untethered experiences to enable curiosity-driven exploration.
+We propose the concept of a generative timeline—a timeline that expands or contracts to adapt to users’ evolving exploration and knowledge-building processes.
+To instantiate and evaluate this concept, we developed KnowledgeTrail, an interactive system that empowers users to flexibly explore historical events and the process of knowledge formation.
+A preliminary evaluation with eight participants revealed that KnowledgeTrail supports creative exploration, fosters serendipitous discoveries, and subsequently results in a self-reinforcing cycle of curiosity.
+This paper contributes the concept of a generative timeline, insights into its design and user experience, and implications for future timeline-based systems that embrace dynamic, user-driven exploration.

 ---

 <div class="video-wrapper">
-  <iframe src="https://www.youtube.com/embed/-GgG7bPvk9s?si=pJWIonKZtrxFvVE6&color=white&rel=0&modestlogo=1" id="yt-video" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+  <iframe src="https://www.youtube.com/embed/RjxtAh414WU?si=mO_QHjW_32NUxNBb&color=white&rel=0&modestlogo=1" id="yt-video" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>